Ph.D. in Marketing

 Area of concentration

-The aspirant must take at least five advanced courses in the area of concentration.
-These courses may include those offered outside the School of Business.
+You'll complete at least five advanced courses in your area of concentration, some of which may include those offered outside the School of Business.

 Supporting areas

-The aspirant will satisfy the supporting area requirement by taking at least four advanced courses in the supporting areas (at least two courses in each of two supporting areas, or at least four courses in one supporting area).
+You'll take at least four advanced courses in these areas (at least two courses in each of two supporting areas, or at least four courses in one supporting area).
 Courses recommended for preparation for the qualifiers may not be included in satisfying the supporting area requirement.

 Research methodology

-For successful qualifier assessment, the student’s program of study should include adequate preparation in research methodology.
+For successful qualifier assessment, your program of study should include adequate preparation in research methodology.

 Year 1